Emperor Hui of Jin: Life prior to ascension

-On 2 April 272, at age 13, Crown Prince Zhong married Jia Chong's daughter Jia Nanfeng, who at 14 was two years older.
+On 2 April 272, (Note: According to Jia Nanfeng's biography in Book of Jin and vol.79 of Zizhi Tongjian, she was made Crown Prince Consort on the xinmao day of the 2nd month of the 8th year of the Taishi era of Sima Yan's reign.
+This corresponds to 2 Apr 272 in the Julian calendar.
+However, according to the epitaph of Jia Nanfeng's wet nurse Xu Yi, Jia was made crown prince consort in the 1st month of the 6th year of the Tai'shi era.
+The month corresponds to 8 Feb to 8 Mar 270 in the Julian calendar.
+In his Zizhi Tongjian Kaoyi, Sima Guang indicated that both Sanshi Guo Chun Qiu and Jin Chun Qiu recorded that Sima Zhong was wedded in the 2nd month of the 8th year of the Tai'shi era.) at age 13, Crown Prince Zhong married Jia Chong's daughter Jia Nanfeng, who at 14 was two years older.
 Possibly biased histories describe Crown Princess Jia as violent and jealous, but she had her methods of controlling Crown Prince Zhong so that he both loved and feared her.
 They had four daughters during their marriage, but his only son, Sima Yu, was born to Consort Xie Jiu.
 Consort Xie was originally a concubine of Emperor Wu, but had been given to Crown Prince Zhong prior to his marriage to Crown Princess Jia, so that Consort Xie could teach him how to have sexual relations.
 Sima Yu was much favored by his grandfather Emperor Wu.
 Emperor Wu considered Prince Yu intelligent and very much like his own grandfather Sima Yi, and this played into his decision not to replace Crown Prince Zhong.
 However, other than Crown Princess Jia and Lady Xie, no other consort would bear Crown Prince Zhong a child, as Crown Princess Jia ordered each pregnant concubine murdered in fits of jealousy.
-(Emperor Wu, in anger, considered deposing Crown Princess Jia, but with the intercession of his second wife Empress Yang Zhi, he recalled Jia Chong's contributions to the establishment of the Jin dynasty, and decided to leave her in place.)
+(Note: Emperor Wu, in anger, considered deposing Crown Princess Jia, but with the intercession of his second wife Empress Yang Zhi, he recalled Jia Chong's contributions to the establishment of the Jin dynasty, and decided to leave her in place.)

 In 289, as Emperor Wu neared death, he considered whom to make the regent for Crown Prince Zhong.
 He considered both Empress Yang's father Yang Jun and his uncle Sima Liang the Prince of Ru'nan, the most respected of the imperial princes.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang (許昌, in modern Xuchang, Henan).
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
 Emperor Wu died soon thereafter in May, and Crown Prince Zhong ascended the throne as Emperor Hui.
 Crown Princess Jia became empress, and Prince Yu became crown prince.